creativeArtie/Writer-Studio/README.md

-# JWriter
+# Writer Studios

 ## About
-JWriter a word processor with note taking and goal setting ablities.
-It is foused for authors to write fiction and non-fiction alike.
+Writer Studios a word processor with note taking and goal setting abilities.
+It is focused for authors to write fiction and non-fiction alike.
 Notes can be put into to the file anywhere yet allow easy to navigate to them.
-The goal settings can be adjest as the document written.
+The goal settings can be adjust as the document written.

 Even though the markup language is made for this program, is very forgiving and will highlight the syntax.
 In the future, there will be more support and will